 8. "Addie on the Inside," by James Howe

 This companion to author James Howe's "The Misfits" and "Totally Joe" deals with slightly offbeat kids trying to fit in.
 This time it's 13-year-old Addie, whose story is told completely in narrative poetry that poignantly captures the turmoil and confusion she faces.
 Themes range from learning how to stay strong and smart and sensitive in the face of taunting by "mean girls" to overbearing teachers, young love and broken hearts, and how and when to speak your mind.

 It also juxtaposes the painful but almost silly struggles of middle school with the atrocities that take place around the world: child brides who are raped, disfigured and sold; battered women; a student driven to suicide by bullying.
 Addie helps organize the Gay-Straight Alliance in support of her openly gay friends and dares to hold a Day of Silence even when it's nixed by the principal.

-Common Sense Media note: A couple of disturbing, violent scenes include child abuse and a hate crime.
-There's also some suggestive "sexting," descriptions of sexual arousa, and passionate kissing.
-"F--k" is used in anger once, and hateful anti-gay language is used several times.
+Common Sense Media note: A couple of disturbing, violent scenes in this book include child abuse and a hate crime.
+There's also some suggestive "sexting," descriptions of sexual arousal and passionate kissing.
+The f-word is used in anger once, and hateful anti-gay language is used several times.

 Originally published by Common Sense Media and republished with permission